AlbMej/Tutor-Finder/README.md

 # Tutor Finder

 Tutor Finder is a web app which allows students to find tutors for classes as well as register and make money as a tutor.

 ## Setup
 Make sure to have Python3 & venv installed.
 Reference: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

 1. Create the virtual enviroment (as explained in link above)
-2. Create .env file for local user, more details below about setting up this file
-3. Activate the enviroment (as explained in link above)
+2. Activate the enviroment (as explained in link above)
-4. Install the dependencies via `pip install -r requirements.txt`
+3. Install the dependencies via `pip install -r requirements.txt`

 ## Database Setup/Reset

-Changes to the models will result in a database change
+Any changes to the models will result in a database change.
+The DATABASE_URL environment variable should be set up already by Heroku Postgres.

-1. First check if a database file exists.
-If yes, delete that file
+However, locally you need PostgreSQL installed.
+You can have dj_database_url fall back to SQLite but it's strongly recommended to use the same database engine in all of your environments.
+You don't want to have your code work locally with SQLite, but fail in production with PostgreSQL.

+1. Command for Ubuntu to install postgresql: `sudo apt-get install postgresql`
+2. Use the OS user postgres to create the database, enter: `sudo -u postgres -i` (opens another terminal)
+3. Create a database named test_db by the user postgres: `psql -c 'create database test_db;' -U postgres`
-2. python manage.py makemigrations
+4. python manage.py makemigrations
-3. python manage.py migrate
+5. python manage.py migrate

 ## Launching the server
 1. python manage.py runserver